Taking the Stress out of Software Contract Renewals

 Not to mention, you would need a whole team of resources to do this.

-Here are a few golden rules for running a tight SAM ship:
+Here are a few golden rules for running a tight software license management approach:

 • Document all software that are being used in the company and manage them in a centralized location.
 It is surprising how often business units acquire software without going through Information Technology Services (ITS) for proper evaluation and procurement.
 Ensure that there is a policy that outlaws this.